YichengDWu/MoYe.jl/docs/src/manual/matmul.md

 1. How to design `sA_layout` and `sB_layout`?

-For shared memory, we no longer need to consider column-major or row-major but simply need to avoid bank conflicts.
+For shared memory, we no longer need to consider column-major or row-major but simply need to **avoid bank conflicts**.
 This can be simply achieved by padding one column.

 ```julia
 sA_layout = make_layout((bM, bK), (_1, bM + _1))